Real open books and real contact structures: Real Giroux correspondence

-As for the extension of the real structure, let us first assume that the 2-cell $D$ is invariant, so the boundary of the 2-cell admits an involution which is a reflection or a rotation.
-In the case of reflection, the involution fixes the points touching $\partial R$.
-Since any two involutions on a circle fixing the same pair of points can be extended to an involution of a disk in such way that the extension is unique up to isotopy relative to boundary, we can extend the real structure on a neighborhood of the 2-cell in such a way that it commutes with the fibration (Figure~\ref{2hucre}, middle).
-In the case of rotation the points touching $\partial R$ interchanged by the real structure, so similar idea applies (Figure~\ref{2hucre}, right).
+Let us now consider the real structure, and first assume that the 2-cell $D$ is invariant, so the boundary of the 2-cell admits an involution which is a reflection or a rotation.
+In the case of reflection, the involution fixes setwise the points touching $\partial R$.
+Since any two involutions on a circle fixing the same pair of points can be extended to an involution of a disk in such a way that the extension is unique up to isotopy relative to boundary, we can isotope the open book in a neighborhood of the 2-cell in such a way that it commutes with the fibration (Figure~\ref{2hucre}, left).
+In the case of rotation the points touching $\partial R$ are interchanged by the real structure, so a similar idea applies (Figure~\ref{2hucre}, right).
 The case when the real structure swaps two 2-cells can also be similarly treated.

-Now, if we trace the dividing curve on the boundary of each (3-cell$-$int$(N(R))$), we obtain a connected closed curve \cite{gi3}.
-Therefore, we can extend the open book over 3-cells in such a way that the dividing curve becomes a part of the binding and the pages foliate the 3-cells as shown in Figure~\ref{3top}.
+Now, if we trace the dividing curve on the boundary of each (3-cell$\setminus$int$(N(R))$), we obtain a connected closed invariant curve \cite{gi3}.
+Therefore, we can isotope the open book further in the 3-cells in such a way that it becomes equivariant and the pages foliate the 3-cells as shown in Figure~\ref{3top}.
 In fact, an involution on $S^2$ with the prescribed image of a fixed closed curve can be extended to a unique (up to isotopy relative boundary) involution of $B^3$ preserving the fibration described above.

 $\Box$ \\